Istanbul is one of the greatest destinations with its authentic atmosphere and lively city life.

-The months of April and May are ideal for attending this tour.
+The months of April and May are ideal for attending a Bosphorus tour.

-You do not need to attend a tour to explore Istanbul from the sea.
-Another alternative is the city public ferries.
-Buy your simit (bagel) and order the tea on the ferry and enjoy your ride.
+Alternatively, you can explore Istanbul from the sea with the city’s public ferries.
+Buy your simit (bagel), order the tea on the ferry, and enjoy your ride.

 10) Visit Rahmi M. Koc Museum